An electrical engineering perspective on naturality in computational physics: Natural differential operators in the discrete setting

-{ \begin{myrp}[Categories and data structures for discrete solvers] The rich algebraic structure of abstract simplicial complexes, separate from its geometrical realization, points to richer use of category theory in practice of programming modelling software.
-Utilizing functors from the category of abstract simplicial complexes to categories of algebraic topology, computations can be done without recourse to floating point arithmetic. {\bf (Section~6)}
+The rich algebraic structure of abstract simplicial complexes, separate from its geometrical realization, points to richer use of category theory in practice of programming modelling software.
+Utilizing functors from the category of abstract simplicial complexes to categories of algebraic topology, computations can be done without recourse to floating point arithmetic.

 \end{myrp}